 Temporarily, for simplicity, let’s assume the viscosity is very small, and talk only about pressure.

-Figure 1 shows two different ways that momentum can be carried from parcel A to parcel B. Both ways contribute to the pressure.
+Figure 1 shows three different cases, i.e. three different ways that momentum can be carried from parcel A to parcel B. All three ways are called pressure.

-Now we turn to the scenario on the right side of the figure.
-It’s the same, except that the two particles don’t collide – they just fly past each other.
-The momentum transfer is the same!
-It is still true that the pressure in the bottom is larger because of gravity, and it is still true that momentum is being transfered from bottom to top because of the pressure gradient.
+On the right third of the diagram, the piston is absent and even the collisions are absent.
+The two particles don’t collide – they just fly past each other.
+The momentum flow is the same!
+It is still true that the pressure in the bottom is larger because of gravity, and it is still true that momentum is being transferred from bottom to top because of the pressure gradient.

-In either case, we have one particle that turns around when it collides with the bottom of the box; this is how pressure acts on the bottom surface.
-Also in either case we have one particle that turns around near the top of the box due to gravity; at the top of the box there is very little pressure.
-In either case the whole process can be summarized as a transfer of momentum from the gravitational field to the bottom of the box.
+In all three cases, one particle or the other turns around when it collides with the bottom of the box.
+This this collision is how pressure acts on the bottom surface.
+Also in all three cases, one particle or the other turns around near the top of the box due to gravity, without hitting the top of the box.
+That represents the fact that at the top of the box there is very little pressure.
+In all cases the net effect of all the collisions can be summarized as a transfer of momentum from the gravitational field to the bottom of the box.

 This notion of "flow" is central to what we mean by conservation; see reference 1.